XintSong/RMSF-net/README.md

-## RMSF-net: Accurate Prediction of Protein Structural Flexibility by  Integrating Intricate Atomic Structures and Cryo-EM Density Information
+## Accurate Prediction of Protein Structural Flexibility by Deep Learning Integrating Intricate Atomic Structures and Cryo-EM Density Information

 Here is an official implementation for RMSF-net.
 (The current code is a temporary version which will be added more complete features in the future.)